Isaiah 30:21 Whether you turn to the right or to the left, your ears will hear a voice behind you, saying, “This is the way; walk in it.”

 A Christian teacher might help students discover biblical principles for ethical behavior.
 Consider the story of the Good Samaritan, where students might compare and contrast the choices evident in the behavior of the priests who were so engaged in their ministry that they ignored the needs of the injured traveler, and the Samaritan businessman who set aside his business trip to practically provide for the immediate human need.
 Facilitating critical thinking about case studies in biblical, local and global contexts calls question to prejudiced perceptions, drawing students to consider the complexities through the eyes of diverse classmates’ perspectives.
 Such reasoning through realities near and far has the power to transform students, shifting their ethical choices towards God’s balance of good brain and good heart.

-Dr. Jerry Chi is the Professor of Management, Graduate Program Director, and Assistant Dean of the Business department at Andrews University.
+Dr. Jerry Chi is the Professor of Management, Graduate Program Director, and Assistant Dean of the Business department at Andrews University, USA.
 He has served at Taiwan Adventist College as an instructor for four years (1985-1989) and has served at Southwestern Adventist University as a business professor for 16 years.
 As the Business Department Chair and MBA Program Director at SWAU, he was also awarded Educator of the Year in 2007.
 He received his B.A. in Theology, B.B.
 A. in Business Administration (Accounting), M.B.A. in Business Administration, PhD in Leadership and Administration with minor in Business Management, a second PhD in Quantitative Methods, Statistics, and Research Evaluation.